triciasawyer/Reading-notes-401/class-36.md

 I am really looking forward to learning about Graphs and React Native!
 Also, the final exam prep.
 I am excited to put my knowledge to the test and grow from there.

 **What are your learning goals after reading and reviewing the class README?**
-To take on Redux and just naviagte through that content.
+To take on Redux and just navigate through that content.